-As business operations become more complex and global competition increases, there will likely be a growing need for experienced and talented business analysts who can help companies cut costs and improve efficiency.
+As business operations become more complex and global competition increases, there may likely be a growing need for experienced and talented business analysts who can help companies cut costs and improve efficiency.

-For example, the U.S. Bureau of Labor Statistics (BLS) predicts 14% job growth for management analysts through 2024, fueled in part by rising demand for consultants.
+For example, the U.S. Bureau of Labor Statistics (BLS) predicts 14% job growth for management analysts through 2026, fueled in part by rising demand for consultants.1

-The median annual wage for management analysts was $81,330 in May 2016, reported by the BLS.
-Local market conditions will affect the job outlook and salary potential of business analysts, as will an individual’s educational qualifications and experience level.
+The average annual wage for management analysts was $93,440 as of May 2017, reported by the BLS.2 Local market conditions will affect the job outlook and salary potential of business analysts, as will an individual’s educational qualifications and experience level.

 Education for Business Analysts

-A bachelor’s degree typically is a minimum requirement for a career in business analysis and some employers will require candidates to have advanced educational qualifications.
+A bachelor’s degree typically is a minimum requirement for a career in business analysis and some employers may require candidates to have advanced educational qualifications.
 Analysts often have degrees in disciplines such as business, accounting, computer and information science, and marketing.

 For military spouses juggling numerous responsibilities and frequent relocations, earning a degree online could be an excellent option, offering them the flexibility and convenience of 24/7 access to learning from any location.

 After entering the profession, analysts can seek certifications from organizations such as the International Institute of Business Analysis (IIBA) and the Institute of Management Consultants USA.
 They may also seek to deepen their knowledge of a specific industry or discipline, such as healthcare, government or finance.

-The IIBA identifies core skills in which analysts must become competent, including analytical thinking, problem-solving, business knowledge, interaction skills, software application and communication skills.
+The IIBA identifies core knowledge for analysts, including analytical thinking, problem-solving, business knowledge, interaction skills, software application and communication skills.

 Resources for Military Spouses